-After writing about more than a couple maybe you could even say more that a few albums or artists that wouldn’t normally make the cut for something like a Classic Albums murder of crows but these are my own bunch of circling birds.
-It’s time for another biggy, hopefully everyone or every dog and his cop has heard of Faith No More or at least known their name.
+After writing about more than a couple maybe you could even say more that a few albums or artists that wouldn’t normally make the cut for someone else’s or something like a Classic Albums murder of crows but these are my very own bunch of circling birds.
+It’s time for another biggy, hopefully everyone or every dog and his cop has heard of Faith No More or at least known their name?
 They’re a band that last time they played down under they headlined one of the biggest festivals at the time and do so around the world when they book a tour.

 This my fave Faith No More’s album King For A Day, Fool For A Lifetime so today I’m going to rally around it to call it their greatest album but I guessing 99% of people will say Angel Dust so there you go, it is right at the start before I even get going so you don’t have to tell me that, OK?
 I will listen to this album over that album any day of the week so I guess that’s what this little a bit of writing will be about, OK?
 It’s just been reissued last year, it’s only one out of all the albums I when out and buy it again!

 That’s was the first single/taste at the time of release which I do remember so I’m showing my age now but it’s track nine on the albums so I’ve mixed the track listing up this time.
 Three year gap in between this and previous one Angel Dust seemed like five or ten years or forever back then.
 I did get to see them live on this tour so in 95 or was it 96?
 That’s another reason, at that gig it was these new songs at the time really topped the older songs in that setlist, I really remember the power of those songs.
 Maybe it was the fact they were brand new at the time and they were having so much more fun playing them.